MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-file-images.md

 # Configure mobile offline profiles for files and images

-To work with file and image columns in offline mode, you need to add the corresponding columns to the offline profile.
+To work with file and image columns in offline mode, you need to add them to your mobile offline profile.

 This article helps you configure a mobile offline profile that has a table with a column where **Data type** is set to **File** or **Image**.